-Hi, my name is Mark.
+Hi, my name is Martin.
 This is not only a story of survival but also one of triumph, and reclaiming diminished potential.
 I didn’t even know what child abuse was until I turned thirty years old.
 At that time, my impoverished life was a mess, living in bedsits, shared houses or lodging with strangers.
 I couldn’t settle down and often sabotaged my relationships.

 I experimented with astrology, divining with tarot cards and reciting philosophical quotes.
 I even sang in a funk band.
 I lived a nonsensical lifestyle.
 Fortunately, the National Health Service provided six one-hour sessions of Cognitive Analytic Therapy (CAT), which initiated my recovery.

 Honesty v Loyalty

 I grew up in a world of deceit.
 My understanding of our family’s hierarchy differed from everyone else’s.
 I treated my siblings as brothers and sisters, but they knew the truth.
 We had different fathers.
 Rosemarie, my birth mother, kept it a secret from me because, in her eyes, I was so much like my Dad.